Interoperability¶

-This notebook shows some way that you can import and export from spatialproteomics
+This notebook shows some way that you can import and export data from spatialproteomics

 .